Cleg83/tool_db/README.md

 ### Lighthouse

-Lighthouse scares for each of the many pages are all in the 90s
+Lighthouse scores for each of the many pages are all in the 90s

 ![lighthouse add tool](tool_db/static/images/lighthouse-add-tool.png)
 ![lighthouse add tool](tool_db/static/images/lighthouse-categories.png)